altanner/graphical-data-apps/site-build/content/posts/03data.md

 ---
-title: "• Working with data"
+title: "• Creating a rich data visualisation"
-subtitle: "Data frames and data apps are made for each other."
+subtitle: "How to control your graphing library."

 date: 2023-02-13T00:00:00+01:00